-Ocean transportation is the most cost effective way of shipping goods overseas.
-The majority of the consumer and industrial goods are shipped these days in standardized universal or specialized metal containers transported by international container shipping lines.
-The shipping lines offer scheduled, normally weekly, services between major ports worldwide.
+Ocean transportation is the most cost-effective way of shipping goods overseas.
+Most consumer and industrial goods these days are shipped inside standardized universal or special metal containers via international container shipping lines.
+The shipping lines offer scheduled (typically weekly) services between major ports worldwide.

-There are two ways of shipping your dry goods in containers: as a Full Container Load (FCL), when you fill at least one container with your goods, or, as a Less-Than-Container Load (LCL), when your shipments are grouped (consolidated) with shipments of other customers inside containers.
-FCL is an obvious choice when a single shipment volume requires multiple containers and SC Integrators offers very competitive rates and dedicated customer service for FCL shippers.
-But what if the shipment size is smaller?
-We have summarized below some considerations to help you choose between LCL and FCL transportation modes.
+There are two ways of shipping your dry goods in containers: as a Full Container Load (FCL)—when you fill at least one container with your goods, or as a Less-Than-Container Load (LCL)—when your shipments are grouped (consolidated) in container shipments alongside other customers.
+FCL is an obvious choice when a single shipment volume requires multiple containers, and SC Integrators offers competitive rates and dedicated customer service for FCL shippers.
+But what about smaller shipments?
+Below, we have summarized some considerations to help you choose between LCL and FCL.

 Full Container Load (FCL)

-- lower cost than LCL; as a rule of thumb, makes economic sense for 16 cubic meters (CBM) of cargo or more
+- Lower cost than LCL for shipments that include at least 16 cubic meters (CBM) of cargo

-- up to two weeks faster than LCL; the container is directly shipped from the shipper’s facility to the consignee
+- Up to two weeks faster than LCL since the container is shipped directly from the shipper’s facility to the consignee

-- transit time for transpacific shipments can be as fast as two-three weeks
+- Transit time for transpacific shipments can be as fast as two weeks

-- the safety of the cargo is higher, since the cargo is not transloaded, and not shipped with other cargo that may have different transportation requirements; normally, the consignee receives the container under the seal attached by the supplier
+- Greater safety for the cargo because it’s not transloaded or shipped with other cargo that may have different transportation requirements.
+Typically, the consignee receives the container under the seal attached by the supplier

-- 4-5 times, on average, cheaper than airfreight; normally makes economic sense for shipments as small as 0.5-1 cubic meter (CBM)
+- On average, LCL is 3-6 times cheaper than airfreight—typically makes economic sense for shipments as small as 0.5-1 cubic meter (CBM)

-- transit time for transpacific shipments can be as fast as three-four weeks
+- Transpacific transit time for shipments can be as fast as 3-4 weeks

-- customs examinations, if take place, are faster and less expensive
+- If they occur, customs examinations are faster and less expensive